Video Library (company)

 Video Library was a publicly traded video rental shop based in San Diego, California.
-It had 43 corporate stores from 1979 through 1989 before they were acquired and converted into Blockbuster Video in 1989.
+It operated 43 corporate stores from 1979 until 1989, when they were acquired and converted into Blockbuster Video.

 History

-Video Library made its initial public stock offering in mid-1985.
+Video Library conducted its initial public stock offering in mid-1985.

 Video Library was owned by Founder and President and Chief Executive Barry L. Rosenblatt, Chairman Roy Keith Black, and shareholder Pauline Sussman.
-As part of the acquisition deal, the three received Blockbuster stock valued at $66.4 million.
+As part of the acquisition deal, the three executives received Blockbuster stock valued at $66.4 million.
 At the time of the acquisition, Blockbuster Video operated 58 company-owned and franchised Blockbuster Video Superstores.